nyyakko/xsetwacomgui/README.md

 # Contributing

-Just try to follow the general styling of the code and make sure to work on the `devel` branch.
+Just try to follow the general styling of the code and make sure to work in the `devel` branch.